-The Elementor page builder recently passed the 3 million active install mark, making it arguably the most popular WordPress page builder out there.
+The Elementor page builder has now surpassed 5 million active installs, making it arguably the most popular WordPress page builder out there.
 And for good reason.

 It can be a powerful tool for designing beautiful landing pages, including those used in your online courses.
 Since LearnDash doesn’t provide much in the way of design for course, lesson & topic pages, Elementor is a great tool to use alongside LearnDash.